 Pliny and his friends decide to remain indoors and try to sleep.
 However, Pliny is woken a few hours later by his slaves who point out the new dangers outside the window.
 The internal courtyard is fast filling up with ash and pumice stones, making an escape increasingly difficult.
 Meanwhile, the building itself is starting to shake from small tremors caused by the eruption.

-Pliny and friends way up the advantages and disadvantages of leaving and remaining in the house.
+Pliny and his friends weigh up the advantages and disadvantages of leaving and remaining in the house.
 Outside the falling pumice stones are getting larger, but inside the foundations of the house are becoming unstable.
 After a short discussion, they decide that it is best to try to escape while it is still possible to leave the house.
 The group presents an unusual image as they leave with pillows tied to their heads to protect them from the falling pumice stones.

 Dawn has arrived by this time, but they are still surrounded by darkness caused by the sheer build-up of volcanic matter in the air.
 As they make their way through the smog of ash and pumice, Pliny describes the darkness as being “blacker and denser than any ordinary night.”